arav-ind/react-svgmap-japan/README.md

 ## Prefecture List

-The following are the prefectures mapped with ID.
+The following are the prefectures mapped with its ID.

 ```js
 const prefectures = {